Manchester Roadhouse: Closure announcement

-On 19 March 2015 it was announced that the Manchester Roadhouse was to permanently close at the end of May.
-The news was met with sadness in the city with fans sharing their memories of the Roadhouse in the Manchester Evening News.
-Just days later a further announcement revealed that Mountain would be turning the venue into a new city centre restaurant with her business partner the chef Mary-Ellen McTague with whom Mountain had previously owned Prestwich-based restaurant Aumbry.
+On 19 March 2015, it was announced that the Manchester Roadhouse was to permanently close at the end of May.
+The news was met with sadness in the city, with fans sharing their memories of the Roadhouse in the Manchester Evening News.
+Just days later, a further announcement revealed that Mountain would be turning the venue into a new city centre restaurant with her business partner the chef Mary-Ellen McTague, with whom Mountain had previously owned Prestwich-based restaurant Aumbry.

-McTague had her first job preparing food at the Roadhouse whilst she was a student and admitted to having mixed feelings about the venue’s closure but also explained that due to the larger space offered by the Roadhouse they would have more freedom than they had running Aumbry.
+McTague had her first job preparing food at the Roadhouse whilst she was a student and admitted to having mixed feelings about the venue's closure but also explained that due to the larger space offered by the Roadhouse they would have more freedom than they had running Aumbry.
 Speaking about the decision to turn the Roadhouse into a restaurant, Mountain also added that she did not feel as in touch with the music scene as she used to and wanted to pursue new ventures.

-The closure of the Roadhouse was covered on local news programme Granada Reports on 10 June 2015, which saw the band Elbow return to the venue to be interviewed alongside their former boss Kate Mountain.
+The closure of the Roadhouse was covered on local news programme Granada Reports on 10 June 2015, which saw the band Elbow return to the venue to be interviewed alongside their former boss Mountain.